I will arise and go now, and go to Innisfree,

 Jen and her crew of bakers are now producing her delicious artisan breads and pastries in the old Covered Wagon market on M204 between Suttons Bay and Lake Leelanau.
 In addition to baking at this new location, Jen also runs the retail bakery and farm stand on the property.

 The 9 Bean Rows restaurant opened in 2013 and is located in the Historic Firehouse in Suttons Bay, Michigan.
 Nic and Jen wanted to create a gathering place with a warm, communal atmosphere, good food, and good drinks.
-With Chef Mickey Humpula at the helm, the restaurant offers a menu that is truly farm-to-table, with fruits and vegetables directly from the 9 Bean Rows farm, as well as other farms in the area; bread, desserts, and pastries from our bakery; and Michigan-raised meats.
+The restaurant offers a menu that is truly farm-to-table, with fruits and vegetables directly from the 9 Bean Rows farm, as well as other farms in the area; bread, desserts, and pastries from our bakery; and Michigan-raised meats.
 The food is simple, flavorful, and – because it uses what’s available locally each season – ever-changing.